Frequently Asked Questions:

 Once you give us your permission we efile (Federal and state) and upload copies of your returns to the portal.
 You will have access to those 24/7 throughout the year.

 So, it’s pretty convenient and easy.
 We’re also available year-round for any questions about taxes or financial planning, so when you become a client you get great customer service.

 How long does it take for you to do my tax return?
-It should take less than 1 week from when we receive your complete paperwork.
+It should take between 1 and 2 weeks from when we receive your complete paperwork.
 If you would like faster turn-around we have a $75 rush charge that will move you to the front of the queue.